-When people see a jet ski with 300 hours on it, they typically think it’s worn out.
+When people see a PWC with 300 hours on it, they typically think it’s worn out.
 However, I think of it as a good signal of an owner who has maintained their watercraft, enabling it to get to those high hours.

-I’ve encountered scenarios where engines failed at just 5 hours, and others where jet skis had accumulated so many hours that it leaves me puzzled as to how they’re still going.
+I’ve encountered scenarios where engines failed at just 5 hours, and others where the watercraft had accumulated so many hours that it leaves me puzzled as to how they’re still going.

-Should You Buy A Jet Ski Over 300 Hours?
+Should You Buy A PWC Over 300 Hours?

 Don’t Forget the Manufacturer or Lack Of

-There are only 3 main jet ski manufacturers today, Sea-Doo + Yamaha + Kawasaki.
+There are only 3 main manufacturers today, Sea-Doo + Yamaha + Kawasaki.

-It’s not that these are bad machines, but the fact that the manufacturer no longer produce parts for them, and simply not in the jet ski business anymore.
-Aftermarket parts for jet skis aren’t typically a thing, used parts can be found, but not many companies are making new parts for older jet skis.
+It’s not that these are bad machines, but the fact that the manufacturer no longer produces parts for them, and simply not in the business anymore, they’re not worth it.

-Your modern 4-Stroke jet skis will have hours either displayed on the gauge as soon as you put the key on or revealed when you press the mode button.
+Your modern 4-Strokes will have hours either displayed on the gauge as soon as you put the key on or revealed when you press the mode button.
 The button is usually located next to the gauge, or on the handlebars or right below the handlebars next to the glove box.